cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 ### Handler

 The `handler` refers to the part of the module responsible for processing the message after it is routed by `baseapp`. `handler` functions of modules (except those of the `auth` module) are only executed if the transaction is relayed from Tendermint by the `DeliverTx` ABCI message.
-If the transaction is realyed by `CheckTx`, only stateless checks and fee-related (i.e. `auth` module-related) stateful checks are performed.
+If the transaction is relayed by `CheckTx`, only stateless checks and fee-related (i.e. `auth` module-related) stateful checks are performed.
 To better understand the difference between `DeliverTx`and `CheckTx`, as well as the difference between stateful and stateless checks, click [here](./tx-lifecycle.md).

 The handler of a module is generally defined in a file called `handler.go` and consists of:

 - A **switch function** `NewHandler` to route the message to the appropriate handler function.
 This function returns a `handler` function, and is used in `app.go` to initialize the [application's router](./baseapp.md#routing).
 See an example of such a switch [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/handler.go#L10-L22).
 - **One handler function for each message type defined by the module**.
 Developers write the message processing logic in these functions.
 This generally involves doing stateful checks to ensure the message is valid and calling [`keeper`](#keeper)'s methods to update the state.

-Handler functions return a result of type [`sdk.Result`](https://github.com/cosmos/cosmos-sdk/blob/master/types/result.go#L14-L37), which informs the application on wether the message was succesfully processed and.
+Handler functions return a result of type [`sdk.Result`](https://github.com/cosmos/cosmos-sdk/blob/master/types/result.go#L14-L37), which informs the application on wether the message was successfully processed and.

 To learn more about handlers, [click here](./handler.md).